-(1) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than; or than, and the defendant has been previously convicted of any class or degree of insurance fraud in any jurisdiction; benef econo Class C misdemeanor if the greater of (i) the value of property, services or other fit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate omic loss suffered by any Person or Persons as a result of his violation of Section 2, or more but less than; (d) A felony in the third degree if: (1) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than; or (2) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than, and the defendant has been previously convicted two or more times of any class or degree of insurance fraud in any jurisdiction; other aggre felony in the second degree if the greater of (i) the value of property, services or benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or egate economic loss suffered by any Person or Persons as a result of his violation of on 2, is or more but less than (f) A felony in the first degree if: (1) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than; or (2) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than and the defendant has been previously convicted two or more times of any degree of felony insurance fraud in any jurisdiction; or (3) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than and his violation of Section 2 of this Act placed any Person at risk of, or caused, death or serious bodily injury.
+(c) A Class C misdemeanor if the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than; (d) A felony in the third degree if: (1) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than; or (2) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than, and the defendant has been previously convicted two or more times of any class or degree of insurance fraud in any jurisdiction; (e) A felony in the second degree if the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than (f) A felony in the first degree if: (1) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is or more but less than; or (2) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than and the defendant has been previously convicted two or more times of any degree of felony insurance fraud in any jurisdiction; or (3) the greater of (i) the value of property, services or other benefit he wrongfully obtained, or attempted to obtain, or (ii) the segregate or aggregate economic loss suffered by any Person or Persons as a result of his violation of Section 2, is less than and his violation of Section 2 of this Act placed any Person at risk of, or caused, death or serious bodily injury.
+Drafting Note : It is the intent of the coalition that the criminal penalties for fraudulent insurance acts should track the existing criminal penalties for similar crimes or fraudulent acts fraud . snoma track the existing criminal penames for similar crimes of fraudition acts fraud .